Kyron Stabana: Cork City (loan)

 Manager Neale Fenn signed Stabana for Cork City on 27 January 2020, on an initial loan deal until June 2020.

 He made his debut for the club on the opening day of the season, in a 0–1 loss against Shelbourne playing the full 90 minutes on 14 February 2020.

 Stabana made 4 appearances for Cork City, before the season was halted in mid-March due to the COVID-19 pandemic in the Republic of Ireland.
 Stabana returned to AFC Wimbledon, and the club confirmed on 10 June 2020, that the player would be released on the expiry of his contract.

 Tamworth

 On 19 September 2020, Stabana was announced as signing for Southern League Premier Division Central side Tamworth following a successful trial period.
 He made his debut the same day as Tamworth drew 1–1 away at Peterborough Sports on the opening day of the season.

 Barwell

 Stabana made the move to Southern League Premier Central rivals Barwell.
 He made his debut for Barwell on 14 August 2021, in an away fixture against Lowestoft Town, and helped his new side to a 3-0 victory.

+Melton Town

+Stabana joined Melton in December 2022.
+He made 16 appearances from then until the end of the season.

+Managerial career

+Stabana first joined Leicester City in August 2019 as an academy coach within the women's and girls department.
+He spent three seasons there before joining Highfield Rangers as first team manager in June 2023.